RealAcharnes/M1-S2-Project-Student-Feedback/README.md

 In this home page you can find a welcome phrase.

-At the top there is a navigation bar with several buttons.
+At the top there is a navigation bar with several buttons that will change depending on your rights.

 By clicking on the home (**Accueil**) button, you will get a brief summary of the purpose of the application and an image.